delvatt/gitops-release/README.md

           repo-base-branch:  "base-branch-name"
           repo-target-branch:  "target-branch-name"
 ```
-the branch will be checked out if it already exists or will be created if not.
+the branch will be checked out if it already exists or created if not.

 Optionally, you can provide github username and email that will be used to commit the changes:
 ```